Dan Grossman Teaching Materials Sophomoric Parallelism and Concurrency

 uses a simple for-loop like you learned in introductory programming.
 Otherwise, it

-half, which this object does itself by calling right.compute()
+half, which this object does itself by calling right.compute().
+To

 up being much less efficient despite the same asymptotic complexity.